Nice to meet you.

 Game materials: Rope and blindfolds

-Indoor/Outdoor: Outdoor
+Location: Outdoor

 Everyone stands in a circle, each holding a part of the rope.
 Then, everyone puts on their blindfold, drops the rope, and walks a short distance away.
-Next, everyone returns and tries to make a square around the rope, while blindfolded.
+Next, everyone returns and tries to make a square around the rope while blindfolded.
 To increase the challenge, set a time limit and/or ask some team members (especially those who are typically talkative) to remain silent.

 7. The Minefield